Table of Contents

 Once you approve the quote, you will need to sign.
 You can do this either by drawing your signature or typing your name.
 This is what the draw option looks like:

-If your service provider doesn't require a deposit, you've done it!
+If your service provider doesn't require a deposit, click Approve and you've done it!
 The quote is now approved!

-If your service provider requires a deposit, the next step is to enter the payment details and hit Charge.
+If your service provider requires a deposit, the next step is to enter the payment details and hit Approve & Pay.

 Keep a payment method on file